Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-ranges.md

 ## Get a range

-These examples show different ways to get a reference to a range within a worksheet.
+The following examples show different ways to get a reference to a range within a worksheet.

 ### Get range by address